Azure/azure-sdk-for-net/sdk/storage/Azure.Storage.DataMovement.Blobs/README.md

 StorageResource appendBlobResource = blobs.FromClient(appendBlobClient);
 ```

-Blob `StorageResource` objects can be constructed with optional "options" arguments specific to the type of resource.
+There are more options which can be used when creating a blob storage resource.
+Below are some exapmles.

 ```C# Snippet:ResourceConstruction_Blobs_WithOptions_VirtualDirectory
 BlobStorageResourceContainerOptions virtualDirectoryOptions = new()